 If you speak to a barber, they’ll tell you that there are specific techniques used to achieve a close shave.
 The pass method is one that can be used with a variety of different razor types.
 This is a simple way of shaving that follows three steps.

-By following all three steps, you’ll get a close shave and a smooth finish.
-For best results, you’ll need to take it slow and remember to use light, gentle strokes.
-Pressing down on your razor won’t help you to get a better, smoother finish, and it may irritate your skin.
+If you’re looking how to shave against the grain without razor burn you’ll need to take it slow and remember to use light, gentle strokes.
+Pressing down on your razor won’t help you get a better, smoother finish, and may just irritate your skin.